Advice firms are investing in technology, but adoption isn’t keeping up

 What this looks like in practice

-Moneyinfo clients, Town Close are a great example of what strong adoption looks like over time.
+Moneyinfo client, Town Close is a good example of what strong adoption looks like over time.
 As they put it:

 “We’ve been on a journey with Moneyinfo and they are part of our future.
 It’s the way we do business now and I can’t imagine how we’d ever do it without them.”